vampcheah/sveltekit-pos/README.md

 # Svelte POS System

 A modern, responsive Point of Sale (POS) system built with Svelte, Tailwind CSS, and shadcn-svelte components.
 Ready for further development and customization.
-Desktop friendly at the moment.
+Desktop/Mobile friendly at the moment.

 ## Features